Other music events in Scotland - what’s on

 Music is probably the most diverse all art forms – and we’ve covered the most popular genres elsewhere.
 This is where find you’ll find Scotland’s more unusual, but equally enjoyable, musical events.

-25th April 2014, Perthshire:
+9th August 2014, Perthshire:

-4th May 2014, Edinburgh:
+18th August 2014, Edinburgh:

 A response in music and film to the conflict that launched a century of war, and a celebration of the power of art to keep us sane and offer us comfort.

 A 16-strong female voice choir present a varied programme of music - madrigals, folk songs, sacred songs, show songs - in an endeavour to include ’something for everyone’.

 Harry Partch is one of the most original artists and musicians of the 20th century.